rahulkapoor90/Super-productivity/README.md

 All the other apps are not that important for being productive so let's move on.

+### Websites:

+- [Reddit](https://www.reddit.com) - Yes, reddit can be a productivity warehouse if you use it correctly.
+Create a new account and subscribe to all the important subreddits over here. https://www.reddit.com/r/java/comments/243njx/what_subreddits_should_a_software_developer/

+- [Product Hunt](https://www.producthunt.com/) - If you have been actively trying to find a new product then you probably know about Product Hunt.
+It is a great resource where developers/users find new products and you can follow different topics as well.
+I did make a Chrome extension to get all the PH stats on Twitter easily So here's the (Shameless plug).

+- [Inbox Zero](http://www.43folders.com/izero) - Inbox Zero is a rigorous approach to keep your inbox empty at all times.
+For more details and how to get started watch Thomas Frank's video on it.

+- [Bullet Journal](http://bulletjournal.com/) - At times, I found that its sometimes impossible to type your notes on your Laptop, tablet etc. so I now use this approach to quickly highlight what I need to do and make notes as well.
+Highly Recommended.

+### File Management:

+- [Google Drive](https://www.google.com/drive/) - Simple, elegant and versatile (PC, Macs, Android...) cloud storage solution.
+Use this for general purpose.
+- [Dropbox](https://www.dropbox.com/login) - Cloud storage solution deeply integrated in the Google ecosystem.
+I use this for my work-related task.

 ### Dumb Tools (Some may want to use it):